teach-torres/pbash/content.md

 shifted by 1 position.
 There are some very clever and simple uses of shift to iterate through a list of paramters of unknown length.

+**Note** The shift function is distructive: that is, the paramters discarded are gone and cannot be retrieved again.